rsbrow-hub/MorpheApp-Artifacts/index.md

 ---

+## 🙏 Credits & Acknowledgements

+All pre‑patched APKs are built using the fantastic work of the **official MorpheApp team**.
+Without their open‑source patches and continuous efforts, this project wouldn’t exist.

+- Official GitHub: <a href="https://github.com/MorpheApp/morphe-manager/releases" target="_blank" rel="noopener noreferrer">MorpheApp Morphe Manager</a>
+- Official Website: <a href="https://morphe.software/" target="_blank" rel="noopener noreferrer">morphe.software</a>

+A huge thank you to the MorpheApp developers for making a safer, ad‑free YouTube experience possible!

+---

 > ⚠️ **Disclaimer:** This project is not affiliated with YouTube or Google.
 The APKs are provided for educational purposes only.
 Use at your own risk.